shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/browser-integration-fails-linux.md

 **Solution**

-Often this comes up because there is an override happening that ends up loading incompatible Qt libraries. ou can try modifying your environment with this command to keep that from happening:
+Often this comes up because there is an override happening that ends up loading incompatible Qt libraries.
+You can try modifying your environment with this command to keep that from happening:

 ```
 unset QT_PLUGIN_PATH